DivyangJoshi1/classy-endeavors/README.md

-# Classy Endeavors
+# Classy Endeavors Task

-Classy Endeavors is a modern web application built using **Vite, React, and CSS Modules**.
+It is a modern web application built using **Vite, React, and CSS Modules**.
 This project follows a structured approach with multiple sections, each having its own styling and functionality.

 ## 🛠 Tech Stack
 - **Frontend:** React, Vite, CSS Modules, Material UI (MUI)